us0p/interview_preparation/aws/mashup.md

 Web service that inspects your AWS environment and provides real-time recommendations in accordance with AWS best practices.
 It compares its findings to AWS best practices in five gategories:
-1. cost optmization
+1. cost optmization: Includes checks for unused or idle resources that could be eliminated and provide cost savings.
-2. performance
+2. performance: Helps improve the performance of services by providing recommendations for how to take advantage of provisioned throughput.
-3. security
+3. security: Includes checks that review permissions and identify which AWS security features to enable.
-4. fault tolerance
+4. fault tolerance: Includes checks to help improve an application's availability and redundancy.
 5. service limits

 ## AWS Free Tier